FEATURE

 The Next Frontier

 Trump’s gambit is, in a sense, the inversion of his predecessor’s.
-Where the Biden Administration saw an opportunity to strategically expand conservation lands, Trump sees an opportunity to strategically shrink them, not just to sell off the state’s land to the highest bidder, but, more ambitiously, to “reopen the frontier” to new settlement, urbanization, extraction and industrial development.
+Where the Biden Administration saw an opportunity to strategically expand conservation lands, Trump sees an opportunity to strategically shrink them—not only to sell off public lands to the highest bidder, but, more ambitiously, to “reopen the frontier” to new settlement, urbanization, extraction and industrial development.

-For a few years now, right-wing think tanks have been developing proposals to establish “Freedom Cities,” “Prosperity Zones,” or “Acceleration Zones” within the continental United States–special jurisdictions designed to supercharge development by “pressing reset” on decades of regulatory buildup.
+For several years now, right-wing think tanks have been developing proposals to establish “Freedom Cities,” “Prosperity Zones,” or “Acceleration Zones” within the continental United States—special jurisdictions designed to supercharge development by “pressing reset” on decades of regulatory buildup.
 Custom-tailored to serve the imperatives of the billionaire class, these proposed developments promise to open some of the country’s 640 million acres of national parks, monuments and federal lands to unbridled extraction and industrial development, complete with “Elon-compatible” labor laws and low tax rates.

 If maps seem to set land relations in stone, they are, in practice, only as durable as the bureaucratic apparatuses that regulate them.
 Place-making and place-naming, are dynamic and intertwined historical processes, borne from and inscribed through struggle.

-The political terrain has shifted, but our fundamental task remains the same: not only to refuse the coordinates set by the colonial map—redrawn again and again in the name of American greatness—but to work together to name and claim a future rooted in justice and liberation.
+The political terrain has shifted, but the fundamental task remains the same: not only to refuse the coordinates set by the colonial map—redrawn again and again in the name of American greatness—but to work together to name and claim a future rooted in justice and liberation.